Robust and efficient verification of graph states in blind measurement-based quantum computation: Performances of previous protocols for verifying the resource states in blind MBQC

-To illustrate the advantage of our verification protocol, here we provide more details on the performances of the previous protocols summarized in Table~\ref{tab:compare}, including protocols in Refs.~\cite{ZhuEVQPSlong19, HayaM15, TMMMF19, Takeuchi18, Fujii17}.
-It turns out none of these protocols can verify blind MBQC in a robust and efficient way.
+To illustrate the advantage of our verification protocol, here we provide more details on the performances of the previous protocols summarized in Table~1 in the main text, including protocols in Refs.~\cite{ZhuEVQPSlong19, HayaM15, TMMMF19, Takeuchi18, Fujii17}.
+It turns out none of these protocols can verify the resource states of blind MBQC in a robust and efficient way.
 Actually, most previous works did not consider the problem of robustness at all, because it is already very difficult to detect the bad case without considering robustness.

 Suppose Bob is honest and prepares an i.i.d. state of the form $\rho=\tau^{\otimes (N+1)}$, where $\tau\in\mathcal{D}(\caH)$ has a high fidelity with the target state and is useful for MBQC.
 For an ideal verification protocol, such a state should be accepted with a high probability.
 However, the acceptance probability is very small for most protocols known in the literature.
 This is not surprising given that a large number of tests are required by these protocols to detect the bad case, which means it is difficult to get accepted even if Bob is honest.
-So many repetitions are necessary to ensure that Alice can accept the state preparation at least once, which may substantially increase the actual sampling cost.
+So many repetitions are necessary to ensure that Alice can accept the state preparation at least once, which may substantially increase the actual sample cost.

 To be concrete, suppose Alice repeats the verification protocol $M$ times, and the acceptance probability of each run is $p_{\text{acc}}$ (depending on $\tau$).
 Then the probability that she accepts the state $\tau$ at least once reads $1-(1-p_{\text{acc}})^M$.
 To ensure that this probability is at least $1-\tilde\delta$ with $0<\tilde\delta<1$, the minimum of $M$ reads